-- 1. The Town will support the successful operation of small-scale home occupations and existing locally owned, independent businesses while acknowledging that the Town does not act as an employment center at this time, nor does it intend to become one in the future. - 2.
+- The Town will support the successful operation of small-scale home occupations and locally owned, independent businesses while acknowledging that the Town does not act as an employment center at this time, nor does it intend to become one in the future. - 2.
 The Town will encourage and promote agriculture as the predominant land use in the Town and support agricultural economic activity that enhances farm income.
-Agricultural uses include the growing of crops and rearing of animals for food and products.

-- 3. The Town will encourage the conduct of direct farm marketing (and value-added products on a limited scale) within A-1 zoning to supplement household incomes and provide a greater sense of community and vitality to the Town of Concord. - 4.
-The Town encourages residents' utilization of federal, state and county programs that promote the advancement of agricultural practices. - 5.
+Agricultural uses include the growing of crops and rearing of animals for food and products. - 3.
+The Town will encourage the conduct of direct farm marketing (and value-added products on a limited scale) to supplement household incomes and provide a greater sense of community and vitality to the Town of Concord. - 4.
+The Town will support Town residents' utilization of federal, state, and county programs that provide education on agriculture-related tourism, crop diversification, and carrying out promotional events and will provide information regarding such programs when available. - 5.
 The Town will evaluate conditional use applications and rezoning requests for new and expanding business ventures in relation to the anticipated impact on the Town's rural character and quality of life by applying the criteria for business uses listed in the Town Hamlet land use category. - 6.
-The Town will not approve the establishment of new commercial or industrial zoning (A-2, C, B, I) outside of the hamlet. - 7.
+The Town will not approve the establishment of new commercial or industrial zoning outside of the hamlet including the A-2, C, B and I Districts. - 7.
 The Town will establish strict regulations on any development that has the potential to interfere with agricultural practices or to contaminate ground or surface water, including utility-scale solar installations. - 8.
 The Town will not rezone lands in anticipation of their development for non-residential purposes.
-Businesses that require rezoning or conditional use permits must file applications that will be evaluated by both the County and the Town on a case-by-case basis. - 9.
-The Town will limit the establishment of new businesses to areas within the Town of Concord rural hamlet (see Map 15, Appendix A).
+Businesses that require rezoning or conditional use permits must file applications that will be evaluated by both the County and the Town on a case-by-case basis.

+- 9. The Town will generally limit the establishment of new businesses to areas within the Town of Concord rural hamlet (see Map 15, Appendix A).
 Home occupations are acceptable anywhere in the Town as regulated by the Jefferson County Zoning Ordinance.
 The Town will not support expansion of the current rural hamlet or creation of new rural hamlet areas within the Town. - 10.
 The Town will not approve any further non-residential development in the vicinity of the CTH F interchange, the Willow Glen interchange, and Delafield Road adjacent to Willow Glen Road.
 Future requests that involve non-residential development in the Town, outside the identified rural hamlet area, will only be considered through the plan amendment process detailed in the Implementation Element of this plan. - 11.
 The Town will prohibit development within environmental corridors, on steep slopes, or where wetland filling would be required (see also Chapter 6). - 12.
 The Town will not support the development of commercial solar energy or wind energy facilities, but will have in place desired siting guidelines in the event a solar or wind installation in the town is approved by the PSC.